Power (international relations): Power as influence

-Power as security

-Power is also used when describing states or actors that have achieved military victories or security for their state in the international system.
-This general usage is most commonly found among the writings of historians or popular writers.

 Power as capability

 American author Charles W. Freeman, Jr. described power as the following:

 Power is also used to describe the resources and capabilities of a state.
 This definition is quantitative and is most often used by geopoliticians and the military.
 Capabilities are thought of in tangible terms—they are measurable, weighable, quantifiable assets.
 A good example for this kind of measurement is the Composite Indicator on Aggregate Power, which involves 54 indicators and covers the capabilities of 44 states in Asia-Pacific from 1992 to 2012.
 Hard power can be treated as a potential and is not often enforced on the international stage.

-Chinese strategists have such a concept of national power that can be measured quantitatively using an index known as comprehensive national power.
+Chinese strategists have such a concept of national power that can be measured quantitatively using an index known as Comprehensive National Power.

 Michael Beckley argues that gross domestic product and military spending are imprecise indicators of power.
-He argues that better measurements of power should take into account "net" indicators of powers: "[Gross] indicators systematically exaggerate the wealth and military capabilities of poor, populous countries, because they tally countries’ resources without deducting the costs countries pay to police, protect, and serve their people.
+He argues that better measurements of power should take into account "net" indicators of powers: "[Gross] indicators systematically exaggerate the wealth and military capabilities of poor, populous countries, because they tally countries' resources without deducting the costs countries pay to police, protect, and serve their people.
 A country with a big population might produce vast output and field a large army, but it also may bear massive welfare and security burdens that drain its wealth and bog down its military, leaving it with few resources for power projection abroad."

 Power as status

 Definitions

 Much effort in academic and popular writing is devoted to deciding which countries have the status of "power", and how this can be measured.
 If a country has "power" (as influence) in military, diplomatic, cultural, and economic spheres, it might be called a "power" (as status).
-There are several categories of power, and inclusion of a state in one category or another is fraught with difficulty and controversy.
-In his famous 1987 work, The Rise and Fall of the Great Powers, British-American historian Paul Kennedy charts the relative status of the various powers from AD 1500 to 2000.
-He does not begin the book with a theoretical definition of "great power"; however he lists them, separately, for many different eras.
-Moreover, he uses different working definitions of great power for different eras.
-For example;
+There are several and inclusion of a state in one category or another is fraught with difficulty and controversy.
+In his famous 1987 work, The Rise and Fall of the Great Powers, British historian Paul Kennedy charts the relative status of the various powers from AD 1500 to 2000.
+He does not begin the book with a theoretical definition of "great power"; however, he lists them, separately, for many different eras.
+Moreover, he uses different working definitions of "great power" for different eras.
+For example: